 WordPress also allows you to display navigation menus as a widget.
 These menus appear as a vertical list of links, and you can place them in sidebars or the footer widget areas.

-For more details, see our guide on how to add navigation menus in WordPress.
+For more details, check our guides on how to add navigation menus in WordPress and how to style WordPress navigation menus.

 If your WordPress theme supports widgets, then you can use them to rearrange your website layout.
 Plus, with block widgets, your theme can now also use blocks in the widget areas.